 5. Find supervision:

 If you think you are the kind who has trouble handling and saving money alone then it is quite a good idea to take help from others.
-Ask your spouse to keep a track of you on your expenditures where you both can update regularly about spendings and savings.
+Ask your spouse to keep track of your expenditures, where you both can update regularly about spendings and savings.

 Also, talk to your family members, for example, your parents who can guide you with how they saved money over the years.